Let's reflect on the latest scientific research, challenge the issues facing

 brilliant researchers at FOR.ai.

-For the next academic year, I will be on
+In the current academic year, I have been on

-then tackling sim2real transfer in RL and robotics at NVIDIA AI
+now tackling sim2real transfer in RL and robotics at NVIDIA Research,

-, and finally bringing large-scale models of human-generated content
+and will later be bringing large-scale models of human-generated content

 to reality at Secant.ai.